ryanallen/openmindapp/meditations/content.md

 # The Need for Insight

-## An Overview [4 Noble Truths]
-1. The reason to practice is to stop unhelpful stress.
-2. There are many ways to end stress.
-3. The most efficient way to end stress is to identify a root cause and then change it.
-4. Unhelpful stress is caused by our mind's deluded belief in a dualistic reality.
-5. Choose to calm down and focus to better analyze your mind to see all things as they really are.
-	5.1 Which sees through delusion
-	5.2	on a path that ends unhelpful stress for everyone.

 ## [Contemplate the Cause of Stress](https://openmindapp.org/meditations/insight__cause-of-stress.html)
 1. The reason to practice is to stop unhelpful stress.
 	1.1	Let's think about what causes that stress.